How Cloud Computing & Encryption Look On to Efficient Services Delivery?

 The issue with storing data in the cloud is that you somehow lose control over it.
 This is because when storing or running your workload public or hybrid cloud, you need to engage a third party.
 This creates more ways for your data to land in the wrong hands, and it’s the reason you need to be on high alert security-wise.

-See to it that the third-party cloud provider understands they have an obligation to ensure the security of data entrusted to their cloud environments.
+As a start, see to it that the third-party cloud provider understands they have an obligation to ensure the security of data entrusted to their cloud environments.
 Specifically, they should employ strong data encryption policies and practices.
 Encrypted data make it impossible for unauthorized persons to read your data, lowering the instances and impacts of data breaches.
 This leads to efficiency in service delivery.

 Easier Management Of Remote Work